pcaston/OpenPeerPower.github.io/source/_docs/installation/python.markdown

 ---
 title: "Installation on your computer"
-description: "Installation of Home Assistant on your computer."
+description: "Installation of Open Peer Power on your computer."
 redirect_from: /getting-started/installation-python/
 ---